Analysis | Revisiting Trump’s acceptance speech from the Republican convention, four years later

 “I have made billions of dollars in business making deals — now I’m going to make our country rich again,” he said.
 He promised new trade deals (see above) as well as a battery of other proposals.

 But governing is trickier than orating.
 For example, Trump said he would “bring our jobs back to Ohio and Pennsylvania and New York and Michigan and all of America.”
-Thanks to the coronavirus pandemic, the number of people currently working in each of those states is lower than when Trump took office.
+Because of the coronavirus pandemic, the number of people working in each of those states is lower than when Trump took office.
 In fact, it’s lower than when Obama took office.

 At another point, he promised he would “never, ever sign bad trade deals.”
-Trump himself has expressed frustration at the parameters of the preliminary trade deal he signed with China.
+Trump has expressed frustration about the parameters of the preliminary trade deal he signed with China.

 On other economic points, Trump hit closer to the mark.
-He promised massive tax cuts, which he delivered — though his pledge that “middle-income Americans will experience profound relief” fails to capture what happened, and his pledge to simplify filing was abandoned.
+He promised massive tax cuts, which he delivered — although his pledge that “middle-income Americans will experience profound relief” doesn’t capture what happened, and his pledge to simplify filing was abandoned.

 “We will repeal and replace disastrous Obamacare,” Trump said at another point.
 “You will be able to choose your own doctor again.”

 He promised to help relieve student debt, which didn’t happen.
 He promised to rebuild the military, which he often insists he did.
 He promised to provide veterans with the ability to choose their own doctor or hospital, something Obama had already done.
-He promised to get rid of the Johnson Amendment which limits the ability of religious institutions to weigh in on politics.
+He promised to get rid of the Johnson Amendment, which limits the ability of religious institutions to weigh in on politics.
 He says he did this, but he didn’t.

 After more than an hour and after recognizing his family both present and departed, Trump reached his conclusion.